rahulvyas11/BadgerNewsApp/README.md

 The user is able to apply their news preferences via the "Preferences" tab.
 This tab displays switches (**on:** opt in, **off:** opt out) for each of the unique tags.

 By default, the user opts in to all content.
-However, the user should be able to toggle their preferences on and off.
+However, the user is able to toggle their preferences on and off.
 If the user has a preference toggled off, _any_ news story with that tag is _not_ be displayed to the user.
 If the user's preferences are so restrictive that there are no articles to be displayed, a message is displayed saying so.

 ![](_figures/Step4.png)

 ### 5. URL

 I have added some text that says "Read full article here." linking to the URL of the article on [news.wisc.edu](https://news.wisc.edu/).
-You will likely complete this using some `Pressable` text that uses [Linking](https://reactnative.dev/docs/linking#example) to open the article in the users' browser.

 ![](_figures/Step5.png)